Atlas-Authority/marketing-automation/docs/ENGINE.md

 # Engine logic

-See the [README](./README.md) for a high-level overview of each engine run.
+See the [README](../README.md) for a high-level overview of each engine run.

 The following sections describe those high-level steps, in order, in full semantic detail.

+### Lower-level overview

+The engine uses both HubSpot data and MPAC data as inputs.

+(On the first run, HubSpot data will be empty, so the engine will populate it.)

+Contacts and Companies:

+1. MPAC records are used to create and update Contacts as-needed
+2. MPAC records are used to determine Contact Types
+3. Contact Types are assigned to Contacts and Companies
+4. Contact Types are used to associate Contacts and Companies

+Deals:

+3. MPAC records are used to generate Deal Actions
+4. Deal Actions are used to generate Deal Events
+5. Deal Events are used to create or update Deals as-needed

+Finally: Deals, Companies, and Contacts are upserted to HubSpot.

 ### Downloading data to operate on